-In this example, the CPI is not considered abnormal.
-Hence the formula using CPI (condition 2) will be in use:
+In this example, the CPI is not considered abnormal, so the formula using CPI (condition 2) will be in use:

 Estimate at Completion = Budget at Completion / Cost Performance Index

 By using the above-mentioned formula, you can calculate: ($150,000 + $170,000 + $120,000) / 1.04 = $423,076.92.

-Ram is the project manager for a software company.
-He is working on a project to develop some software for the customer.
+Dave is the project manager for a software company.
+He and his team are working on a project to develop software for their customer.
 During execution, the project manager realized that mistakes were made while collecting the project requirements.
-You have fixed the mistakes and you have placed a mitigation plan in a place.
+Dave has fixed the mistakes and put a mitigation plan in a place.
 At the start of the project, the costs of the project were estimated as $200,000 for design, $300,000 for development, and $200,000 for quality control.
 The project has spent $400,000 so far.
 The value of the work completed is $500,000.
 What is the Estimate at Completion?